shivamgravity/langchain-summarizer-app/README.md

 | Method | Endpoint | Description | Request Body | Response |
 | :--- | :--- | :--- | :--- | :--- |
 | `POST` | `/summarize` | Summarizes input text | `{"text": "string"}` | `{"summary": "string"}` |

+You can go to `http://localhost:8000/docs` to see the details of the API endpoints.